UniFormal/TGView3D/README.md

 Different layouts and highlighting settings are available to visualize the complex theory graphs efficiently.

-Visit the web version at https://tgview3d.mathhub.info/
+Visit the web version at https://tgview3d.mathhub.info/ (Make sure that hardware acceleration is enabled in your browser)

 There is an experimental version that supports VR Hardware to offer an immersive experience of the represented data.